SamRyzek/Skill-Distillery/unit_1/week1/README.md

 * Project: [Day One Setup](Day1-Setup)

 **Tuesday**:
+* Daily Objectives
+  * Understand expressions and operators, and how they are used.
+  * Be able to write programs that use AND and OR logic.
+  * Be able to use if, else, switch control flow statements.
+  * Be able to use for, while, and do while loops.

 * [Fundamentals of Computer Programming](JFOP)
    * Chapter 6 - Expressions
    * Chapter 7 - Decision Making